bar-gains/AetherPress/docs/CONTRIBUTING.md

 - Use GitHub Issues to report bugs or request features
 - Please search for existing issues before opening a new one

+## Solo Development Workflow

+As this is currently a solo project:

+- Create feature branches from `dev` for new features/changes
+- Self-review changes using the GitHub PR interface
+- Use PRs as checkpoints to:
+  - Review your own code
+  - Document changes
+  - Track feature completion
+  - Maintain a clean commit history
+- Merge to `dev` after self-review
+- Delete feature branches after merging

 ---

 Thank you for helping make AetherPress AI better!